Department of Special Education and English Learner Education

 Ware Public Schools previously received an Alternative Compliance Waiver for the Special Education Parent Advisory Council (SEPAC).
 In lieu of a SEPAC, the District held a series of parent training and participation events.

 During the 2021-2022, in coordination with parents/guardians, the District is worked to reestablish the Ware Public Schools Special Education Parent Advisory Council (SEPAC).
 The District will continue to work with parents/guardian to strengthen our SEPAC during the 2022-2023 school year.
-For information on the SEPAC, contact Jessica Bolduc, Director of Special Education, at (413) 967-4271.
+For information on the SEPAC, contact Ginger Coleman, Director of Special Education, at (413) 967-4271.
 We welcome and encourage your participation and input.
 Strong partnerships with parents/guardians is crucial to ensuring the success of the Special Education Program at Ware Public Schools.

 Ware Special Education Parent Advisory Council Event Notices